Zatarita/Logging/readme.md

 #include <iostream>

-// For this example I'm just going to show an example std::cout wrapper class MyOutputWrapper : public OutputWrapper
+// For this example I'm just going to show an example std::cout wrapper class MyOutputWrapper : public Log::OutputWrapper
 {
 public:
     // Output wrapper is an abstract class, the only method not defined